Having a baby, whether it’s your first or your fifth, is a huge life change. And huge life changes, even good ones, can be emotionally disruptive.

 The baby blues are the result of a few things.
 Yes, your hormones are readjusting and you’re tired, but you’re also settling into life with a new baby.
 Feeling sad or overwhelmed at times is normal and expected.

 Postpartum anxiety is a form of anxiety that can be centered on your baby or the new stressors that come with them.
-Women with postpartum anxiety often feel like they’re not doing a good enough job at being a mom.
-But usually it’s just the opposite – they’re so focused on being a great mom that there’s hardly any room left for other things, including themselves.
+Those with postpartum anxiety often feel like they’re not doing a good enough job at being a parent.
+But usually it’s just the opposite – they’re so focused on being a great mom or dad that there’s hardly any room left for other things, including themselves.

 What causes postpartum depression and anxiety?

 Postpartum depression and anxiety may both be caused by a similar combination of factors as the baby blues.
 Many of the hormones that your body built up during pregnancy decrease sharply following birth, which can affect your emotions and your energy levels.

 A history (or family history) of depression or mood disorders can also increase your risk of postpartum depression and anxiety.
 Other stressful life events or changes outside of pregnancy can contribute, too.

 How common are postpartum depression and anxiety?

 Around one in five women experiences postpartum depression, postpartum anxiety or both – making them the most common birth complications in the United States.
 Women who are Black, Indigenous or people of color experience these conditions at even higher rates.

 Can dads get baby blues, postpartum depression or postpartum anxiety too?